yohyamamoto/FLOSIC_compliation/README.md

 ## 4. Notes for compiling the code on UTEP Jakar

+UTEP Jakar has a weird set up where modules are not functioning as they should be.
+Here's the compilation notes.

+First load necessary modules.

+     module load gnu8 openmpi3 scalapack

 Jakar does not have a working lapack (at the moment of writing this).
 But you can compile it in your home directory.
 You only need to do this once.
 Run a sequence of command in your home directory as follows,

     wget https://github.com/Reference-LAPACK/lapack/archive/refs/tags/v3.10.0.tar.gz